 After the death of the Prophet Muhammad in 632, his successors ruled over a growing Islamic empire (or caliphate).
 Following the murder in 744 of the caliph al-Walid, a member of the Umayyad family that had ruled from Damascus since 661, civil war broke out, ending only when the Abbasid dynasty came to power in 750.
 The Abbasids spent their first decade pacifying the empire, with the help of troops from Khurasan in northeastern Iran.
-These troops, a mixture of Arabspeakers, Persians and central Asians, had been among the Abbasids' principal backers and had provided them with a power base independent of the Arab tribes based in northern Arabia, Syria, and Iraq who had supported the Umayyads.
+These troops, a mixture of Arabspeakers, Persians, and central Asians, had been among the Abbasids' principal backers and had provided them with a power base independent of the Arab tribes based in northern Arabia, Syria, and Iraq who had supported the Umayyads.

 It was in part to provide land for his Khurasani soldiers that al-Mansur, the second Abbasid caliph, established the city of Baghdad in 762.
 He chose the site for its mild climate and its location on the trade routes between Persia, Arabia, and the Mediterranean.
-It was also just 20 miles to the southeast of the Persian royal seat at Ctesiphon, which it soon eclipsed, enabling the new dynasty to portray themselves as masters of a culture that stretched back to Cyrus the Great in the 6th century BCE.
-The heart of the new capital was a mile-wide, circular enclosure in which sat the caliphal palace and main government offices.
+It was also just 20 miles to the southeast of the Persian royal seat at Ctesiphon, which it soon eclipsed, enabling the new dynasty to portray themselves as masters of a culture that stretched back to Cyrus the See also: Siddartha Gautama preaches Buddhism 40-41 = The palace at Knossos 42-43 = The conquests of Alexander the Great 52-53 = Muhammad receives the divine revelation 78-81 = Mansa Musa's Hajj to Mecca 110-11 = The Arab advance is halted at Tours 132 = The conquests of Akbar the Great 170-71 =

+Great in the 6th century BCE.
+The heart of the new capital was a milewide, circular enclosure in which sat the caliphal palace and main government offices.